 What is a holistic coach and why is it different?

-Why is what Lisa Gargaro Sleep Co the Holistic Sleep Consultant different to to other types of sleep coaching , and why is it different?
+Why is Lisa Gargaro Sleep Co, the Holistic Sleep Consultant different from other types of sleep coaching, and why is it different?

 Passionate about Holistic Sleep.
-Holistic Sleep consulting is driven from 100% passion about being as natural and real as possible.
-When I think of babies, Infants, and small children, I think instantly about the words vulnerable, helpless, making them even more deserving of nothing but our very best as parents and society.
-It is not only the child who is vulnerable, but also parents.
-I believe they deserve to be treated with respect, be given the full truth and be allowed to make educated choices on how it is best to do something for their own family.
+Holistic Sleep consulting is drives from 100% passion about being as natural and real as possible.
+When I think of babies, infants, and small children, I feel instantly about the words vulnerable, helpless, making them even more deserving of nothing but our very best as parents and society.
+It is not only the child who is susceptible, but also parents.
+I believe they deserve to be treated with respect, be given the full truth, and be allowed to make educated choices on how it is best to do something for their own family.

 My Holistic Sleep Coaching qualification means that with the professional training I received I mean when I take on a client I approach the sleep issue by viewing it as it truly is by asking about and taking every relevant area of family life into account when I create the programs which are individual to each family.

 The current dilemma

 If we look at infant sleep, some believe this has changed over the decades, and we are looking at a crisis that will be on our healing hands before we know it.
 The truth is that in fact, infant & children’s sleep is no different now than what it was 100 or even 1000 years ago.
 There has been a change though, I do agree.
 But it is not in infant sleep.
 It is in how we parent.
 It is parenting that has changed.
 The truth of the matter is we as parents daily, having to deal with what is called a paradox information overload—coupled with time-poverty.